 - Strained/broken relationships

 Medication-assisted treatment (MAT) is the use of medications in addition to counseling and behavioral therapies to treat substance use disorders.
-MAT is primarily used to treat opioid use disorder and alcohol use disorder.
+MAT is primarily used to treat opioid addiction and alcohol addiction.
 Regardless of how or why you became addicted to heroin, MAT combined with psychotherapy is the first-line treatment for heroin use disorder.
 MAT is known to decrease heroin use, heroin-related overdose deaths, criminal activity and infectious diseases.
 MAT also improves social functioning and treatment retention rates.
-Buprenorphine, methadone and naltrexone are the three FDA-approved medications to help alleviate heroin withdrawal symptoms.
+Buprenorphine and naltrexone are the three FDA-approved medications to help alleviate heroin withdrawal symptoms.